haxwithaxe/emcomm-tools-os-community-builder-template/MAP.md

 * `config/package-lists/placeholder.emcomm-tools.list.chroot`
   * If it is being used it should get renamed to omit the "placeholder"
   * If it isn't being used it should be removed.
-* Blocks of code are marked for removal in `config/includes.binary/install/preseed/preseed.cfg`
+* Blocks of code are marked for removal in `config/includes.binary/install/preseed/preseed.cfg`.
 * If they aren't being reused `config/includes.chroot_after_packages/first-boot.sh`, `config/includes.chroot_after_packages/etc/systemd/system/first-boot.service`, and the blocks of `config/includes.binary/install/preseed/preseed.cfg` referring to them should be removed.
 * See [Production and Production-like Prep] in [BUILD.md]

 # Mapping Methodology
-Apart from just RTFM flag files were added to most of the directories under `config` and where they end up is recorded conveniently in the build output manifests.
+Apart from just RTFM, flag files were added to most of the directories under `config` and where they end up is recorded conveniently in the build output manifests.
 The manifests from the last build are in the `sample-manifests` directory.

-## External Resources (The "M"s to RTF)
+## External Resources (The "M"s that were RTFed)
+* [The official debian build config]

 ### live-build
 The system used for the official Debian live OS and installer ISO builds.